Formerly UN 13078

-UN 13,078 is another Sawatch Range Class 2 summit that we have sequenced with UN 13,317 for a nice days hike that traverses a high ridge with outstanding views and at the right time of the summer, prolific wildflowers.
+UN 13,093 (Formerly UN 13178) is another Sawatch Range Class 2 summit that we have sequenced with UN 13,332 (Formerly UN 13317) for a nice days hike that traverses a high ridge with outstanding views and at the right time of the summer, prolific wildflowers.
 The start for this hike is the trailhead for Green Timer Gulch, located along South Cottonwood Creek, west of Cottonwood Lake, out of Buena Vista.
 The trailhead is accessible to passenger vehicles in most conditions.
+Lidar added 15 feet of elevation.

 Medium Day // Take a Lunch